Fabbediklabbe/AUXshare/README.md

-# Zeus Music Sharing App
+# AUX Music Sharing App

-Zeus is a simple and elegant music-sharing web application that allows users to share their favorite songs from platforms like YouTube, Spotify, and SoundCloud.
+AUX is a simple and elegant music-sharing web application that allows users to share their favorite songs from platforms like YouTube, Spotify, and SoundCloud.
 The app is built with Java, Spring Boot, and MariaDB, and is hosted on a Raspberry Pi with SSL encryption for secure access.

 ## Features
 - Share music via embeddable links from YouTube, Spotify, and SoundCloud